 Reliability & Safety Record

-FEC’s vision is to become the safest railroad in the industry through the development of a passion for safety that protects our most valuable asset - our employees - and involves respect, integrity, education, and personal accountability.
+FECR’s mission is to be the safest railroad in the industry through the development of a passion for safety that protects our most valuable asset - our employees - and involves respect, integrity, education, and personal accountability.

 Key Components to Success:

-- Education and Awareness: All FEC employees receive training throughout the year as required by law and by company policy.
+- Education and Awareness: All FECR employees receive training throughout the year as required by law and by company policy.

-- Test/Audits: FEC management teams conducts unannounced safety and compliance audits to ensure our employees are working in the safest environment possible.
+- Test/Audits: FECR management teams conducts unannounced safety and compliance audits to ensure our employees are working in the safest environment possible.

-- Compliance/Prevention: FEC will ensure that potentially unsafe behaviors or circumstances are addressed immediately and any incidents are investigated in a timely manner.
+- Compliance/Prevention: FECR will ensure that potentially unsafe behaviors or circumstances are addressed immediately and any incidents are investigated in a timely manner.

 - Recognition: Employee recognition is a key component of any successful safety program.
 Our employees will share in the success of our safety program through functions designed to promote safe work habits and recognize safety accomplishments throughout the year.